 seen better days, but that boasted queen-sized beds while the A. Inn had only

 doubles.
-Since the four of us were sharing a room we had opted for bigger beds.
+Since the four of us on this New Mexico road trip were sharing a room, we had opted for bigger beds.

 For the next three days, we were busy with pastel demonstrations and workshops with some of the best pastel artists in the country.
 There was a big juried exhibit of wonderful pastel paintings where we spent several hours over the course of the event and there was a huge trade show as well with just about anything a pastel artist could dream of having.
 We all left quite a bit of money behind.